manpagez: man pages & more

 RL [text-indent [1]]

 list items, and LE to end the list.
-A second argument,
+"RL" is a mnemonic for

 RP [suppress-counter-reset [page-ejection-policy]]

-Format a reference page, listing items accumulated within RS/RF
+Format a reference list, listing items accumulated within RS/RF

-is 1.
-Normally, page breaks occur before and after the
+argument is 1.
+Normally, page breaks occur before and after

-references are output; the register Rpe configures this
+the references are output; the register Rpej configures this

 behavior, and a second argument overrides its value.
 TC calls